Competitive-Programming-UNSAAC/tools/ranking/README.md

 ### Codeforces Rating Points

 If `n` students are participating in the selection.
-For each student `s`, these points will be the **Codeforces** rating information obtained by the student in the different contests.
+For each student `s`, these points will be the **Codeforces rating information obtained by the student in the different contests**.

 The **minimum rating considered is 800**, that is, anyone who has **less than this rating bydefault will have 800**.